Afatinib (Giotrif®) is a targeted therapy drug. It is used to treat non-small cell lung cancer (NSCLC) that has spread.

-- Protect your skin in the sun during treatment and for several months afterwards.
-Wear suncream with a high sun protection factor (SPF) and cover up with clothing and a hat.
-If you’re having radiotherapy, do not apply suncream to any skin in the area being treated.
+A rash may get worse if exposed to the sun.
+You should protect your skin in the sun.
+Use a suncream with a high sun protection factor (SPF) of at least 30.
+And cover up with clothing and a hat.
+If you are having radiotherapy, do not put suncream on the area being treated.

 Let your doctor know as soon as possible if you develop skin changes.
 They can prescribe treatment to help.
 If skin changes are more severe, your doctor may stop the treatment for a few days to let your skin recover.

 This treatment may cause infections in your nails or the beds of your finger or toe nails.
 If you get pain, redness or swelling around your nails, let your nurse or doctor know.
-Wear gloves to protect your nails when you are doing things in the house or garden.
+Wear gloves to protect your nails when you are doing housework or gardening.

 Sore and red hands and feet

 Having sore and red palms of hands and soles of feet is called palmar-plantar or hand-foot syndrome.
 Your doctor or nurse can give you advice and prescribe creams to improve the symptoms.
 It can help to keep your hands and feet cool and avoid tight-fitting socks, shoes and gloves.
 Tell your nurse about any changes in your hands or feet.

 You may feel sick with this treatment.
 Your doctor will give you anti-sickness drugs to help prevent or control sickness.
 Take the drugs exactly as your nurse or pharmacist tells you.
 It is easier to prevent sickness than to treat it after it has started.

 If you feel sick, take small sips of fluids and eat small amounts often.
 If you continue to feel sick, or if you vomit more than once in 24 hours, contact the hospital as soon as possible.
 They will give you advice and may change the anti-sickness drug to one that works better for you.